krisbolton/cyber-warfare-explained/about.md

 # Who

 In the interest of transparency, I will introduce myself.
 Hi, I'm Kris Bolton.
-I hold an MSc in Cyber Security from Wolverhampton Cyber Research Institute (WCRI), where I focused on nation-state cyber threats and the use of artificial intelligence to predict threat movement within networks.
-I have a technical background in Computer Science (BSc).
-You can find me @KrisBolton on Twitter or <a href="mailto:cyberwarfaretoday@gmail.com">contact me via email</a>.
+I studied MSc Cyber Security at Wolverhampton Cyber Research Institute (WCRI), where I focused on nation-state cyber threats and the use of artificial intelligence to predict threat movement within networks.
+I have a technical background in computer science (BSc).
+You can find me @krisbolton on Twitter or <a href="mailto:cyberwarfaretoday@gmail.com">contact me via email</a>.

 # Support